kiboschool/course-intro-to-data-science/src/lessons/intro-to-data-science.md

 - Understand the basics of data science
 - Understand different data types
 - Learn the use of google sheet
-- Learn basic python programming and jupyter notebook
+- explore, clean, and visualize dataset with google sheet.

 ### An overview of this week's lesson